trans-travel/trans-travel/us/oh.md

  * General public accommodation access is not specifically protected by law for trans people in Ohio, although some counties and municipalities do protect it.
+ * If HB183 is passed, Ohio would ban access to bathroom and locker room facilities at all schools and universities (including university facilities such as stadiums) except in accordance with sex assigned at birth.

 ## Drag / Performance / Cross-dressing Laws